Building a Scalable, Effective, and Steerable Search and Ranking Platform: RELATED WORK

 \section{RELATED WORK}

 Thanks to their advantages over traditional deep-learning-based models, sequence-based recommender systems \cite{sasrec,bert4rec} in their two flavors of language modeling (CLM and MLM) \cite{trm4rec,gsasrec} have gained wide traction.
 These systems have proven powerful in modeling customer behavior as a sequence of actions due to their capability to 1) capture both short-term and long-term interests \cite{transact}; and 2) the ability to compute complex feature interactions.
-However, most existing works use public datasets that in certain cases are not even adequate for sequential recommendation tasks \cite{flawsinoffline,sasrec,bert4rec,trm4rec} and many of focus only on offline experiments, with only a few works reporting actual customer impact through end-to-end A/B testing in large scale environments \cite{transact,pinnerformer}.
+However, most existing works are trained and evaluated on public datasets that sometimes are not adequate for sequential recommendation tasks \cite{flawsinoffline,sasrec,bert4rec,trm4rec}.
+Moreovewer, most of the works focus only on offline experiments, with only a few works reporting actual customer impact through end-to-end A/B testing in large-scale environments \cite{transact,pinnerformer}.
 Our paper extends this line of work and demonstrates the usefulness of these models in real-world applications that include personalized item browsing and search.
-Moreover, to the best of our knowledge, this is the first work to apply transformer networks as part of the two-tower architecture for learning embeddings for ranking use cases that were originally introduced in the line of work of Google \cite{youtuberec,twotowersampling}.
-Unlike related approaches \cite{bst,transact}, our approach to scoring candidate items does not suffer from performance issues caused by a long sequence length \cite{bst} or limiting the input embedding size due to concatenating the candidate item embeddings with the action sequence embeddings.
-Unlike \cite{transact}, we do not observe a significant drop in ranking performance and feed only the average embedding of the candidates as a fixed input position into the transformer network.
+Unlike related approaches \cite{bst,transact}, our approach to scoring candidate items does not suffer from performance issues caused by a long sequence length due to concatenating the candidate item embeddings with the customer action sequence embeddings as in \cite{bst} or limiting the input embedding size as in \cite{transact}.
+We do not observe a significant drop in ranking performance when feeding only the average embedding of the candidates as a fixed input position into the transformer network compared to including all candidate items as part of the input sequence.